-In the current climate, managing your supply chain, and the risks involved, is absolutely critical to your organisation’s financial health and competitive performance.
-As we are seeing, the negative impact of global events on an organisation’s financial position or reputation is potentially huge, even devastating.
+In the current climate, managing your supply chain, and the risks involved, is absolutely critical to your organization’s financial health and competitive performance.
+As we are seeing, the negative impact of global events on an organization’s financial position or reputation is potentially huge, even devastating.

-The trend of focussing on globalisation has never been more apparent, and it is highly effective when things are going well.
+The trend of focusing on globalization has never been more apparent, and it is highly effective when things are going well.
 However, there are times when moving to more local suppliers – and getting them onboard as soon as possible – is essential.

-Global trade, in particular, has become increasingly difficult recently, with the Coronavirus putting immense strain on procurement departments and supply chains.
+Global trade has become increasingly difficult recently, with the Coronavirus putting immense strain on procurement departments and supply chains.
 In the US, ports are bracing themselves for cargo volumes to drop by 20% or more in the first quarter of 2020, according to the Financial Times

 .
 The effects are also being felt across sectors, with Quartz suggesting that the situation is throwing fashion’s supply chain into disarray